Arthur Denis

 Joseph-Arthur Denis (26 April 1881 - 1 October 1934) was a Liberal party member of the House of Commons of Canada.

+Biography
-He was born in Saint-Norbert, Quebec in Berthier County and became a physician.

-The son of Arsène Denis and Georgiana Laporte, Denis attended Joliette College, then Université Laval.
+He was born in Saint-Norbert, Quebec in Berthier County and became a physician.The son of Arsène Denis and Georgiana Laporte, Denis attended Joliette College, then Université Laval.
 He practised medicine at Notre-Dame-des-Bois and Montreal.